 Campaign finance is more racially unequal than voter turnout or Congressional representation, but the nomination of candidates of color can close this gap.

-GENDER, RACE, AND INTERSECTIONALITY IN CAMPAIGN FINANCE Conditionally Accepted at Political Behavior (WITH JAKE GRUMBACH AND SARAH STASZAK)
+GENDER, RACE, AND INTERSECTIONALITY IN CAMPAIGN FINANCE Forthcoming at Political Behavior (WITH JAKE GRUMBACH AND SARAH STASZAK)

 Co-ethnic contributing behavior dominates co-gendered contributing with no evidence of intersectionality.